WPBeginner

 FAQs About Featured Images in WordPress

-Sometimes beginner add a featured image and then add the same image inside the content part of the post editor.
+Sometimes, beginners add a featured image and then add the same image inside the content part of the post editor.

 Cover images are used in the content area of your posts or pages.
 They are normally used to separate different sections of a lengthy page or post.

-Featured image is the representative image of an article.
+The featured image is the representative image of an article.
 It does appear before or alongside the content but not inside the actual article.

-For more on this topic, see our guide on the difference between cover image and featured image in WordPress.
+For more on this topic, see our guide on the difference between the cover image and featured image in WordPress.

 3. How to display featured images next to recent blog posts?

-You can also display recent posts with thumbnails in sidebar widgets using Recent Posts Widget Extended plugin.
+You can also display recent posts with thumbnails in sidebar widgets using the Recent Posts Widget Extended plugin.
 For more details, see our article on how to display recent posts in WordPress.

 Featured images are prominently displayed on your homepage, blog page, and other archive pages.

-If you or another author on your blog forgot to set one and published the post then it will appear without a featured image.
+If you or another author on your blog forgot to set one and published the post, then it will appear without a featured image.
 This will look bad and inconsistent, which is not good for user experience.

 For more details, see our article on how to require featured images in WordPress.

 We hope that this article helped you learn how to add featured images or post thumbnails in WordPress.
-You may also want to check out our beginner’s guide to image SEO which shows how to optimize your WordPress images for search engines.
+You may also want to check out our beginner’s guide to image SEO and our expert picks for the best social media plugins for WordPress websites.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.

-About the Editorial Staff
+Editorial Staff

 The Ultimate WordPress Toolkit